 Tackle One Problem at a Time

-Whether your managing one project or multiple projects, it’s easy to get bogged down with everything that needs to your attention.
+Whether you're managing one project or multiple projects, it’s easy to get bogged down with everything that needs your attention.
 Don’t try and do everything at once.
 Multitasking isn’t a skill anyone can master.
-Trying to juggle too many things at once will often lead to mistakes or errors in judgement that will lead to even bigger problems.
+Trying to juggle too many things at once will often lead to mistakes or errors in judgment that will lead to even bigger problems.

 Manage Your Time Wisely

 Construction project managers get pulled in lots of directions every day.
 Project managers are involved in almost all aspects of a project so being able to effectively manage your time is vital.
 If you can’t effectively manage your time, it’s unlikely you’ll fare any better at managing a construction project.

 Prioritize your day by determining the items that need immediate attention and those that can be handled later.
 Don’t waste time on things that don’t need to be addressed immediately if there are more pressing tasks that need your attention.
 Remember, not every email needs to be answered the moment you receive it.